Home Articles Architectural Technology The Future is Here: Understanding Augmented Reality

 Client Presentations

-With AR, architects can provide immersive presentations that allow clients to walk through virtual constructions of their projects, facilitating a comprehensive understanding of design intentions and spatial experiences.
+With AR, architects can provide immersive presentations that allow clients to walk through virtual constructions of their projects, facilitating a thorough understanding of design intentions and spatial experiences.
 This level of interactivity can significantly enhance client satisfaction and engagement.
+Instead of asking clients to interpret 2D floor plans or static 3D renders, AR-powered architectural presentations place the proposed design right in front of them.
+Clients can tap on walls to see material choices, adjust furniture layouts, or switch between daytime and nighttime lighting scenarios in real time.

 Photo by JoshuaWoronieckion pixabay